 Of you’re just starting a blog, don’t even worry about keywords.
 Figure out what your audience wants to read, and then start looking into optimizing for SEO.
 One way to do this is to work SEO tips into both your content workflow and your in-house style guide.
 On the non-technical side, this means that your content is chosen to appeal to your customers.
 It incorporates the right keywords selected by the technical SEO team.
 There’s a step in the editing process where these keywords are appropriately added.
 On the technical side, there is also a step where the HTML of the new content is given the correct forms of metadata.
 The H1 tags are in the right spot and there’s alternate text given to the image.

 Even the experts know you can’t go at SEO alone.
 Great SEO campaigns also need great tools.
-A managed WordPress hosting plan with Pressable includes a free subscription to Jetpack Security Daily, a feature-rich plugin that includes SEO tools that will take over some of the nitty-gritty of your SEO strategy.
+A managed WordPress hosting plan with Pressable includes a free subscription to Jetpack Security Daily (with Personal and higher plans), a feature-rich plugin that includes SEO tools that will take over some of the nitty-gritty of your SEO strategy.
 Plus, our Strategic Partner Program is filled with companies ready to get to work improving your site’s search engine performance.